Judicial Officers with Leadership Responsibilities, 28-30 April 2027

 • balance administrative, external and personal realms.

-Using experiential learning principles, the program will be delivered by judicial leaders from across Australia, along with carefully selected industry experts.
+Using experiential learning principles, the program will be delivered by experienced judicial leaders from across the Australian court hierarchy, along with carefully selected industry experts.
 Small group-based activity sessions will translate workplace theory into practice and applied leadership activities will be used to encourage reflection, discussion and action orientated planning and execution.

 Why you should attend this program?